lkesteloot/unsong/unsong.md

 “YES.
 IT MADE SENSE AT THE TIME.
 NOW WE ARE HERE OBSERVING FIRST-HAND.
 I AM TELLING YOU THERE ARE MORE GATES THAN WE THOUGHT.
 SOME OF THEM ARE CLOSED.
 YOU CANNOT GET THROUGH THEM.”

-“If I just give it more power…”
+“If I just give it more power...”

 “THAMIEL IS A FACET OF GOD.
 BRUTE STRENGTH WILL NOT SUFFICE AGAINST HIM.”